evanshlee/llm-study/cohere-chatbot-tutorial/README.md

 npm start
 ```

-When you start the program, you can choose from 3 chatbot styles:
+When you start the program, you can choose from 3 chatbot styles and optional prompt templates:

 ```
 🎯 Choose your chatbot style: